beenum22/comet/README.md

 ## Usage

+***Important Note:** Currently, Comet should only be executed from the root directory of any repository*

-First, you would need to configure Comet in your Git repository.
+First, you would need to configure **Comet** in your Git repository.
 Comet provides a specialized command argument `init` to configure the configurations interactively and store them in the default Comet configuration file path `./.comet.yml`.
 Execute the following command to start Comet configuration interactively in your Git repository: